sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

 load and is not re-run.
 More on this in
 [more kinds of setting][More-About-Settings], coming up soon.

-### Keys in sbt interactive mode
+### Keys in sbt shell

-In sbt's interactive mode, you can type the name of any task to execute that task.
+In sbt shell, you can type the name of any task to execute that task.
 This is why typing `compile` runs the `compile` task. `compile` is a task key.